A Shared Cluster-based Stochastic Channel Model for Integrated Sensing and Communication Systems: ISAC Channel Modeling

-The purpose of communication is to transfer information without regard to the scatterers of intermediate processes.
+The purpose of communication is to transfer information without concern to the environmental scatterers.
 On the other hand, sensing aims at the detection and identification of environmental objects.
-Therefore, the properties of the sensing scatterers should be additionally described when denoting the sensing CIRs.
-The radar cross section (RCS), whose value is affected by the object's area, material, etc., has been introduced in the research of sensing channels \cite{noh2022bistatic}.
-In model (\ref{eqn_1}), the RCS coefficient, $\sigma$, is adopted to describe the fading of the cluster power by the sensing scatterers.
-Note that the model in this paper simplifies the consideration of some issues, such as the vertical angles and multiple input and multiple output (MIMO) antenna elements, in comparison to ITU-R M.2412 \cite{itu2412}.
-This simplification allows us to investigate the sharing feature of JCAS channels more clearly.
-When we superimpose or extend these factors, model (\ref{eqn_1}) remains without loss of generality.
+Therefore, when modeling the sensing CIRs, it is essential to further describe the properties of the objects.
+One important parameter to consider is the RCS, which is influenced by factors such as object area and material.
+The inclusion of RCS has been studied in the research on sensing channels \cite{noh2022communication}.
+In model (\ref{eqn_1}), the RCS coefficient, denoted as $\sigma$, is adopted to characterize the fading of the cluster power due to sensing scatterers.
+Moreover, the shared clusters in communication and sensing channels are represented as shared sub-clusters, which are marked with braces in model (\ref{eqn_1}).
+The shared sub-clusters of communication and sensing channels differ in certain parameters.
+While the angles of the sub-cluster centroids are approximately consistent, the delays should be considered separately or mathematically calculated according to the TX-RX positions.